ian-speckart/pom/README.md

 -Install the app locally by copying these two files to your desired directory:
 .dist/pom/pom-win_x64.exe (or the one relevant for your OS)
 .dist/pom/resources.neu
--The DevTools inspector window will open by default, so that you can debug or change the CSS.
+-The DevTools inspector window will open by default (on Windows), so that you can debug or change the CSS.
 .You can change this behaviour in neutralino.config.json (setting enableInspector to false).

 # CONTROLS